cristianrz/dockie/dockie.1.md

 -v
 : Print version information and quit

+--gui
+: If used with exec, mounts /var/lib/dbus/machine-id, /run/shm, /proc and /dev from the host

+--install
+: If used with exec, this option is useful to safely create and install packages into the guest rootfs.
+It mounts the following files/directories from the host: /etc/host.conf, /etc/hosts, /etc/nsswitch.conf, /etc/resolv.conf, /dev/, /sys/, /proc/, /tmp/, /run/shm, HOME and path.
+It is equivalent to proot -S.

+--user
+: If used with exec, specify the username.

 ## Subcommands

-exec
+exec _id_ _command_
-: Run a command in a root filesystem
+: Run a command in a root filesystem identified by an id.

-image
+image ls
 : List images

+image rm
+: Remove one or more images

 ls
-: List root filesystems
+: List guest filesystems

-import
+import _file_
 : Import the contents from a tarball to create an image

-pull
+pull _image_
 : Pull an image

-rm
+rm _id_
 : Remove one or more root filesystems

-run
+run _id_ _command_
 : Run a command in a new root filesystem

 search
-: Search the image server for images
+: Print the URL of the remote repository